waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 1.  **IMMEDIATE MAINTENANCE:** All data management (notepad, markers) and tool/agent refinement is the HIGHEST priority and MUST be performed in the same turn a need is identified.
 2.  **PROACTIVE AUTOMATION:** Before any complex or repetitive task, I must first consider automating it with a tool or agent.
 If one doesn't exist, creating it is the new priority.
 3.  **TRUST, BUT REFINE:** I must trust the outputs of my agents and system data.
 If an agent or tool is suboptimal, I must prioritize refining it immediately.
 A tool's error message about its inputs is a reflection of my data quality, not a flaw in the tool.
-4.  **TRUST GAME STATE OVER TOOLS:** If a tool's output (e.g., 'no path found') contradicts the Game State Information (e.g., a listed reachable warp), my assumption must be that the tool is wrong.
-I must prioritize debugging the tool instead of repeatedly trusting its faulty output.
+4.  **TRUST GAME STATE OVER TOOLS:** If a tool's output contradicts the Game State Information, my assumption must be that the tool is wrong.
+I must prioritize debugging the tool.
 5.  **ABANDON FAILED HYPOTHESES:** If a strategy fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.
 I must not get stuck on a single solution and be flexible.

 ## B. Key Lessons & Recurring Failures